hyperifyio/gnd/docs/uppercase-syntax.md

 The syntax of the `uppercase` operation is:

-  uppercase [destination] inputString
+  [ $destination ] uppercase inputString

-The `destination` identifier is optional.
+The `$destination` identifier is optional.
 If omitted, the result is bound to the special slot `_`.
 The `inputString` argument is required and must be a string value or an identifier bound to a string.

 For example, to convert a literal string to uppercase and bind it to `shout`:

-  uppercase shout "Hello, Gendo!"
+  $shout uppercase "Hello, Gendo!"

 This produces `"HELLO, GENDO!"` bound to `shout`.